harryhoyle/AGPL/README.md

 ```
     "#                          Congratulations!                            #"
-    "#                     Your Algo server is running.                     #"
+    "#                     Your AGPL server is running.                     #"
     "#    Config files and certificates are in the ./configs/ directory.    #"
     "#              Go to https://whoer.net/ after connecting               #"
     "#        and ensure that all your traffic passes through the VPN.      #"